ten-protocol/ten-documentation/docs/introduction/developer-quickstart.md

 Solidity automatically generates a public getter view function for it, so on both Ethereum and Obscuro, you can call this view function without any restrictions.

-We also created the function that allows users to store a value against their address.
+We also created a function that allows users to store a value against their address.

 ## Step 2: Transitioning to a Private Variable with a Getter Function
 ### Code: